Savings vs. checking account: Here’s the difference

 Don’t open an account with a fee: If your savings account comes with a monthly service fee, run.
 You’re trying to save your money, and it will be that much harder if you’re paying $20 a month in fees.
 Even a $4 monthly fee will mean you’ll have $240 less in your account in five years.
 Every penny counts, no matter what your savings goal may be!

 Take advantage of the interest rate: The interest rate, also known as the annual percentage yield (APY), on your savings account is very important and may be worth the switch to a new financial institution.
 Some accounts require things like a minimum balance to earn interest.
-Make sure you are meeting those requirements.
+Make sure you are meeting those requirements so that you can get the most out of the account.
 If the requirements are unreasonably high or overly complicated, try shopping for a different account.

 Open accounts for each savings goal: Similar to the envelope method of saving, having multiple supplemental savings accounts could help you see the progress of each of your savings goals.
 You could have an account for vacations, one for your bathroom renovation, and another for your emergency fund.